HUST-EIC-AI-LAB/UCADI/README.md

       	&emsp;&emsp;8). `lr`: We recommed using the small learning rate in the training, eg 1e-3.
 With SGD optimizer.</br>
       	&emsp;&emsp;9). `momentum`: default: 0.9.

-4. run `python train.py`</br>
+3. run `python train.py`</br>
    **TODO:**</br>

+   For convenient, we've integrated all process needed at client side into this file:

+   ​	After the process of uploading a local training is completed, the client can continuously ask sever for the new model after the server completes the merge.
+If the server completes the merge operation, it will be sent to the client.
+At this time, the client starts the next round of local training ; If the sever has not completed the merge, the client can not get anything from the server, and will send a request again at a certain time.

-   Start training on you local device with local data.
+   ​	Start training on you local device with local data.
 Then, the updated model will be saved to `./checkpoint` after each epoch training finished.
 When the whole training process finished, the process will send the difference between initial model and updated model to server.
 For other clients, they have no way to get the local data on this client device, and even they can not understand the meaning of Parameter difference, because these parameters are not really meaningful in a way.
 So that, client privacy will be protected.</br>

    Notice: If there is a connection problem on the upload, you could finish it yourself. look at the name of model difference file in `./checkpoint`, we call its path as file_path. try to execute `python upload.py file_path` to finish uploading.